Options Dialog Box (Visual Studio)

 The Options dialog box enables you to configure the integrated development environment (IDE) to your needs.
 For example, you can establish a default save location for your projects, alter the default appearance and behavior of windows, and create shortcuts for commonly used commands.
 There are also options specific to your development language and platform.
 You can access Options from the Tools menu.

 The options available in dialog boxes, and the names and locations of menu commands you see, might differ from what is described in Help depending on your active settings or edition.
 To change your settings, choose Import and Export Settings on the Tools menu.
-For more information, see Customizing Development Settings in Visual Studio.
+For more information, see Working with Settings.

 The Options dialog box is divided into two parts: a navigation pane on the left and a display area on the right.
 The tree control in the navigation pane includes folder nodes, such as Environment, Text Editor, Projects and Solutions, and Source Control.
 Expand any folder node to list the pages of options that it contains.
 When you select the node for a particular page, its options appear in the display area.